Authored by the expert who managed and guided the team behind the South Africa Property Pack

 Is quality of life getting better or worse in Cape Town in 2026?

-As of early 2026, the quality of life trajectory in Cape Town is mixed but directionally improving for middle and upper income residents, while affordability pressures continue to mount.
+As of early 2026, quality of life in Cape Town is on a gradually improving path for middle-income residents, though rising housing costs are squeezing affordability in the most popular neighborhoods.

 Are hospitals good in Cape Town in 2026?

-The hospitals expats most commonly use and recommend in Cape Town include Netcare Christiaan Barnard Memorial Hospital in the Foreshore, Mediclinic Cape Town in the City Bowl, and Life Kingsbury Hospital in Claremont.
+The hospitals expats most commonly recommend in Cape Town include Netcare Christiaan Barnard Memorial Hospital in the Foreshore, Mediclinic Cape Town in the City Bowl, and Mediclinic Constantiaberg in the southern suburbs.

 Are there any good international schools in Cape Town in 2026?

-The most reputable international schools among expat families in Cape Town include American International School of Cape Town (AISCT) in Constantia and International School of Cape Town (ISCT) in Claremont, both offering internationally recognized curricula and strong academic programs.
+Two of the most well-regarded international schools among expat families in Cape Town are the American International School of Cape Town (AISCT) in Constantia and the International School of Cape Town (ISCT) in Claremont, both of which publish transparent fee schedules.

 Is Cape Town a dangerous place in 2026?

-As of early 2026, Cape Town's safety profile is highly uneven, with many expat-friendly neighborhoods feeling quite livable with standard urban precautions while some parts of the metro experience very high violent crime rates.
+As of early 2026, Cape Town's safety picture is highly uneven: many expat-friendly neighborhoods feel quite livable with standard city precautions, but parts of the metro carry some of the highest violent-crime rates in South Africa.

-The safest neighborhoods for expats in Cape Town include Sea Point, Green Point, Camps Bay, the City Bowl areas (Gardens, Oranjezicht, Tamboerskloof), and the Southern Suburbs (Constantia, Newlands, Claremont, Rondebosch), all of which benefit from active neighborhood watches, private security patrols, and City Improvement Districts.
+The neighborhoods generally considered safest for expats in Cape Town include Sea Point, Green Point, Camps Bay, Gardens, Oranjezicht, and the southern suburbs belt from Newlands through Constantia, all of which benefit from active security presence and well-maintained infrastructure.

 Thinking of buying real estate in Cape Town?